paulburton0/dailyTasks/README.md

 dt ls    Prints the entire dailytasks.txt file.

 Note that times are in the format HH:MM(AM|PM).
+For single digit hours, the leading zero must be included.
 For example, to add a task that starts at 10:00 in the morning and ends at 1:00 in the afternoon:

-    dt add 10:00AM 1:00PM SomeProject "Developed new module"
+    dt add 10:00AM 01:00PM SomeProject "Developed new module"

 In addition, dates are in the format YYYY-MM-DD, so to run a report for a project on December 5, 2016: